kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

   * It is per region group
   ![22-resoruce-groups.png](./images/22-resoruce-groups.png)

-* Cost and Usage Report
+* Cost and Usage Reports (**it is part of AWS Billing**)

+*AWS Cost and Usage reports provide access to detailed data, enabling you to better analyze and understand your AWS **costs as well as the specific product offerings and usage amounts underlying those costs**.
+You can customize the content and delivery of your reports and manage them from the reports dashboard.*

   * Dive deeper into your AWS costs and usage
   * The AWS Cost and Usage Report contains the most comprehensive set of AWS cost and usage data available, including additional metadata about AWS services, pricing, and reservations (e.g., Amazon EC2 Reserved Instances)
   * The AWS Cost and Usage Report lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that you have activated for cost allocation purpose
   * Can be integrated with Athena, Redshift or QuickSight
   ![23-cost-and-usage-reports.png](./images/23-cost-and-usage-reports.png)

-* Cost Explorer
+  * **Cost and Usage Reports cannot be used to identify under-utilized EC2 instances.**
+  * You can use Cost and Usage Reports to publish your AWS billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.

+* Cost Explorer (**it is part of AWS Cost Management but here it means all AWS Cost Management module**)
   * Visual, understand, and manage your AWS costs and usage over time
-  * Create custom reports that analyze cost and usage data
+  * Create custom reports that analyze **cost and usage data**
   * **Analyze your data at high level**: total costs and usage **across all accounts**
   * Or monthly, hourly, resource level granularity
   * Choose an optimal **Savings Plan** (to lower prices on your bill)